machines-in-motion/minimal_examples_crocoddyl/README.md

 # minimal_examples_crocoddyl
-Demo scripts to quickly get started with Crocoddyl and MPC
+Demo scripts to quickly get started with Crocoddyl and MPC.

+An easy way to integrate this package is to clone this repository into your project and import ocp_utils and pin_utils for your use.

 # Dependencies